gavinlyonsrepo/RpiMotorLib/Documentation/28BYJ.md

 function.

-The class is called BYJMotor and the function is called , motorRun- moves stepper motor based on 6 inputs.
+The class is called BYJMotor and the function is called , motor_run- moves stepper motor based on 6 inputs.

-motorRun(GPIOPins, wait, steps, counterclockwise, verbose, steptype)
+motor_run(GPIOPins, wait, steps, counterclockwise, verbose, steptype)

 (1) GpioPins, type=list of ints 4 long, help="list of
  4 GPIO pins to connect to motor controller